openharmony/docs/en/application-dev/reference/apis-arkui/js-apis-window.md

 setWindowLayoutFullScreen(isLayoutFullScreen: boolean): Promise&lt;void&gt;

-Sets whether the window layout is immersive.
+Sets whether the main window layout or the subwindow layout is immersive.
 This API uses a promise to return the result.
 An immersive layout means that the layout does not avoid the status bar and navigation bar, and components may overlap with them.
 A non-immersive layout means that the layout avoids the status bar and navigation bar, and components do not overlap with them.